Tourism Authority of Thailand

-The Royal Thai Government established the Tourist Organisation on March 18, 1960 to be specifically responsible for the promotion and marketing of Thailand’s tourism and the tourism industry.
-It was renamed the Tourist Organization of Thailand (TOT) in 1963.
-Thailand’s first international tourist office under the TOT banner opened in New York in 1965 and first domestic office in Chiang Mai in 1968.
+The Royal Thai Government established the Tourist Organisation on 18 March, 1960, to promote and market Thailand as a tourist destination among both international and local travellers.
+In 1963, it was renamed as the Tourist Organisation of Thailand (TOT), under which Thailand’s first international tourist office was opened in New York in 1965 and first domestic office in Chiang Mai in 1968.

-As Thailand’s tourism continued to grow and increasingly played pivotal role as one of the country’s top export earners, the government saw the need to place greater emphasis on promoting and marketing the kingdom as a tourism destination among global travellers.
+As Thailand’s tourism continued to grow and increasingly played pivotal role as one of the country’s top export earners, the government saw the need to place greater emphasis on promoting and marketing the kingdom as a tourist destination among international travellers.
 In 1979, the government passed a bill that brought the Tourism Authority of Thailand (TAT) into existence.

-Since then, the TAT has grown into a sophisticated tourism marketing organisation.
-Now in its 55th year with headquarters in Bangkok, 35 offices in Thailand and 27 offices overseas, the TAT has helped to make Thailand one of the world’s favourite destinations for global travellers.
-Visitor arrivals grew from 81,000 tourists in 1960 to 24.77 million in 2014.
+Now in its 57th year with headquarters in Bangkok, 38 offices in Thailand and 27 offices overseas, TAT is one of the key fundamentals that help make Thailand one of the world’s favourite destinations for international travellers.
+The number of visitor arrivals grew from 81,000 tourists in 1960 to 32.59 million in 2016

 Major events in Thailand’s tourism